 How it Works

 The Nest Cam Outdoor is a continuously recording camera that requires an additional subscription called Nest Aware to store the footage on the cloud.
 This is arguably more reliable than battery cameras like Arlo, but it does mean you have to pay as there is no free storage option.
-The footage is stored for up to 30 days.
+The footage is stored for up to 30 days with Nest Aware.
 The camera uses motion and audio detection to identify moments of activity and send you notifications along with a picture.
 The software used to analyze the motion detected and determine whether it is a human or something is else is accurate There is a live stream on the app which is also available 24/7 remotely.
 The camera is wired with no wireless option, making it less malleable in your home.

 Connectivity & App